-- i) Apply condonement in up to 40 credits (down to a mark of 30%) where possible unless there is a compelling reason for why not do so do\. - ii) Subsequent to the application of condonement, follow the guidance outlined below unless there is a strong justification for why not to do so.
+- i) Apply condonement in up to 40 credits (down to a mark of 30%) where possible unless there is a compelling reason for why not do so do. - ii) Subsequent to the application of condonement, follow the guidance outlined below unless there is a strong justification for why not to do so.

 Total Credits Passed Recommendation

-200+ Progress to Level Six - to complete Level Four/Five reassessments alongside Level Six
+200+ Progress to Level Six 2 - to complete Level Four/Five reassessments alongside Level Six

-progression will be for an Ordinary Degree where an eligible candidate has irredeemable failure (i.e., module recommendation = FF).

-170-195 Refer to Part Time study
+170-195 Repeat Year 3

 90-165 Fail and withdraw

-\ Students can only have 40 credits condoned overall for levels 5 and 6.
+^{} Students can only have 40 credits condoned overall for levels 5 and 6.
 To remove or alleviate the burden of level 5 reassessment to be completed alongside level 6, it is recommended that the full amount of condonable credit is applied at level 5 where possible.